kenbolton/cartridge-tax/README.md

 /admin/conf/setting/.
 Note the value you put in 'Shop State'.
 You will need to inject a "choices" dict into `cartridge.shop.forms.OrderForm['fields']['shipping_detail_state']`.
 The values in that dict should match the style in 'Shop State'.
+See the example below in `Custom OrderForm`.

-### Billing/Shipping Handler
+### Billing/Shipping and Order Handlers

 Add the following to your settings:
 ```
 SHOP_HANDLER_BILLING_SHIPPING = \
                 "cartridge_tax.checkout.tax_billship_handler"

+SHOP_HANDLER_ORDER = "cartridge_tax.checkout.tax_order_handler"
 ```

 ### Extra model fields